-Students must complete the FAFSA (Free Application for Federal Student Aid) or California Dream Act application (for AB540 students without SSNs).
+Students must complete the FAFSA or California Dream Act Application (for AB540 students without valid SSNs).
 Southwestern College will use the results to determine student eligibility for the BOGFW and will award those students determined to have at least \$1104 of financial need.
-BOGFW C waives Enrollment Fees and the Parking Permit Fee is reduced.
+BOGFW C waives

+Enrollment Fees and the Parking Permit Fee is reduced.
 Method C does not waive Health Fees or Student Center Fees.